 X Brachy Treatment Delivery– Record Content (TDRC-Brachy) Profile

-The Brachytherapy Treatment Delivery Record Content (TDRC-Brachy) Profile specifies the content of the RT Brachy Treatment Record being transferred from the to the .
+The Brachytherapy Treatment Delivery Record Content (TDRC-Brachy) Profile specifies the content of the RT Brachy Treatment Record being transferred from the Brachytherapy Treatment Record Producer to the Brachytherapy Treatment Record Consumer.

-This profile will ensure that the treatment record transferred from the Producer will contain all necessary information.
+This profile will ensure that the treatment record transferred from the producer will contain all necessary information.
 It will especially address the following:

 1. This profile will make the therapists’ workflow easier and faster, because it incorporates all information needed for treatment delivery record keeping.